+In this article, we will introduce niobium, a material for innovations with great future potential.
 In actual fact, niobium, like all other metals, is gray.
 However, by applying a passifying oxide layer, we allow our metal to gleam in a beautiful array of colors.

 Niobium is ductile and occurs with tantalum in a natural ore.
 Like tantalum, niobium also features outstanding chemical and oxidation resistance.